servicenodes/genesisextractor/README.md

 ![Alt text](docs/pics/screenshot3.jpg "Genesis Extractor Screen 0 - Overview")

 Please note that during the extraction operation you might see external windows appear and disappear.
+<b>Don't interfere with this process.<br> Any process/window that is opened will also be closed later.<br><br>

-And it's possible that your firewall will ask you if you wont to open the port that the coin is accessing.
+And it's possible that your firewall will ask you if you want to open the port that the coin is accessing.

 <b>You don't need to open any port, since the extraction-tool will recognize what port the coin is trying to use, even when said port is closed.<b><br><br>
 ![Alt text](docs/pics/screenshot3b.jpg "Genesis Extractor Screen 0 - Overview")